-Thank you for contacting me about air quality and pollution.
+Thank you for contacting me about air quality and pollution and the UNICEF UK campaign.

-I welcome the Government’s new draft Clean Air Strategy which aims to cut air pollution and save lives, backed up by new primary legislation.
-It details how the UK will go further and faster than the EU in reducing exposure to particulate matter pollution, supplementing the £3.5 billion plan to reduce air pollution from road transport and diesel vehicles as set out last year.
+I welcome the Government’s new Clean Air Strategy which aims to cut air pollution and save lives, backed up by new primary legislation.
+The Strategy details how the UK will go further and faster than the EU in reducing exposure to particulate matter pollution.

 The Strategy has been consulted upon and forms a key part of the 25 Year Plan to Improve the Environment.
 It sets out a goal to halve the number of people living in locations with concentrations of particulate matter above WHO guidelines, legislate to give councils more powers to improve air quality and ensure only the cleanest domestic fuels and stoves can be sold.